Bitcoin Verdict

 Michael Caras / Paperback

-A children's picture book that teaches what makes money good through a fictional town that tries seashells, paper, and finally Bitcoin.
-Works for ages 5-10.
-Adults learn from it too.
+If you want to share Bitcoin with a kid in your life, start here.
+It is a picture book that teaches what makes money good through a made-up town that tries seashells, paper, and finally Bitcoin.
+It is aimed at ages 5-10, and plenty of adults quietly learn from it too.

 View on Amazon